 SB15-212 Storm Water Facilities Not Injure Water Rights Bill Summary: Under current administrative practice, facilities that are designed to detain storm water for environmental and public safety purposes may be required to release water to avoid injury to water rights.
 The bill specifies that storm water detention and infiltration facilities and post- wildland fire facilities do not injure water rights.
 CDOT Analysis: CDOT owns and operates 350 of these types of structures per regulation under the Clean Water Act as a part of our Municipal Separate Stormwater (MS4) permit.
-The administrative authority by the CDWR could result in the construction and ownership of these structures being subjected to water rights issues including possible restrictions and augmentation.
-Fiscal Impact: CDWR has ruled that this exemption does not hold true for regional stormwater structures that collect stormwater from an area not developed as a single development.
-This specifically puts CDOT's newly developed MS4 New Development Redevelopment (NDRD) program in jeopardy as the new program will depend heavily on regional stormwater detention in order to expedite projects and save money on permanent water quality structures required by our permit.
-If our structures are administered under this new rule, our projects will undergo a lengthy, costly process to obtain a Colorado Water Court decree to allow the construction and most likely involve an Order for augmentation of the water loss.
-Position: Deliberating Calendar Notification: Thursday, April 9 2015 SENATE AGRICULTURE, NATURAL RESOURCES, & ENERGY COMMITTEE 1:30 PM SCR 354 (2) in senate calendar.
+The Div of Water Resources has an amendment that will clarify that CDOT's stormwater structures are not part of the 72 hour designation rule.
+Fiscal Impact: With CDWR's amendment stating that CDOT facilities are exempt, there will be no impact on CDOT's existing or future building projects.
+Position: Monitor Calendar Notification: Monday, April 27 2015 GENERAL ORDERS - SECOND READING OF BILLS (1) in senate calendar.
 Sponsors: SONNENBERG / WINTER

-Status:03/12/2015 Introduced In Senate - Assigned to Agriculture, Natural Resources, & Energy
+Status: 04/22/2015 Senate Committee on Agriculture, Natural Resources, & Energy Refer Amended to Senate Committee of the Whole